Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 - Complete all required challenges - you will be able to resubmit some of these to improve score.
 - Pass the [Graph Properties and Algorithms Tutorial](Assignments/Graph-Tutorial.md) according to the associated [Graph Tutorial Rubric](https://docs.google.com/document/d/1ICVRzuDMIapVhpqbG7oHpk7_yCWu2bET8EYv6o_J9io/edit?usp=sharing)
 - Pass the - [Graph Properties and Algorithms Project](Assignments/Graph-Project.md)  according to the associated [Project Rubric](https://docs.google.com/document/d/1hq2D0HFCVIqkEI0HvE3SxCUlhNkSdG1Xoe62b3g9wp4/edit?usp=sharing)
-- Pass the 4 quizzes given during the term (1 retake allowed at teh end of the term).
+- Pass the 4 quizzes given during the term (1 retake allowed at the end of the term).
 See the [Quiz Study Guide](Assignments/Quiz-Study-Guide.md) for more information.

 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences